Find Affordable College Courses

 62% Women

 Duke University is the 12th most popular school in the nation for students seeking a master's degree in public policy.
 Each year, around 16,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,085 per year, while in-state graduate students, on average, pay $57,900 per year.
-For the 2020-2021 academic year, 76 master's degrees were handed out to public policy majors at Duke.
-Of these students, 62% were women and 34% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $63,450 per year, while in-state graduate students, on average, pay $62,620 per year.
+During the most recent year for which we have data, 76 people received their master's degree in public policy from Duke.
+Of these students, 62% were women and 27% were members of underrepresented racial-ethnic groups.
+Data shows that Duke graduates that hold this degree go on to make a median salary of $61,558.

 #13